Victorian Treaty Advancement Commission

 The Commission is currently visiting 11 prisons around Victoria as part of continued engagement with Aboriginal Victorians.
 The Victorian Government also continues to resource Aboriginal communities to engage in this historic Treaty process.

-Reconciliation Victoria looks forward to continuing local and statewide conversations as momentum builds for Treaty/ies in 2019.
+Reconciliation Victoria continues to support local and statewide conversations with non-Aboriginal communities as momentum builds for Treaty/ies.

 - The Victorian Greens and the Clan Elders Council on Treaty have put forward alternative models for the Representative Body, advocating for Clans and Nations to be at the heart of the Treaty process.
 Read about Clan- based Treaties, the Clan Elders Statement on Treaty and the Greens policy.